 The physical and mental impact of carrying toxic stress can be quite significant.
-We are seeing educators, students, and families all impacted by high levels of stress and it can feel overwhelming at times.
+We are seeing leaders and professionals across industries all impacted by high levels of stress and it can feel overwhelming at times.
 The good news is that we all have the capacity within ourselves to heal and build resilience!
 The Center for Mind Body Medicine has identified a number of ways to leverage the mind body connection to support us in our healing journeys and you will find four of them below.
 Whether you’ve had a stressful day, month, year, or decade, give these practices a try!

 1. Soft Belly Breathing

 When people ask me where to start, I always suggest soft belly breathing as step one!
 This simple activity is one of the many forms of meditationaimed at inviting a relaxed state.
 Soft belly breathing quiets our fight or flight response, readying us for decision making, compassion, and connection.